SmittyHalibut/coax-trap-form/README.md

 # coax-trap-form
 Parametric OpenSCAD model for making coil forms for coax-traps for wire antennas.
+Source for this can be found at [https://github.com/SmittyHalibut/coax-trap-form](https://github.com/SmittyHalibut/coax-trap-form)

 # Electrical Design
 Electrical design from the 2015 ARRL Antenna Handbook